ChildsplayOSU/bogl-docs/tutorials/lets.md

 - [Understanding Expressions](./expressions)

 :deciduous_tree: **At the end, you should be able to:**
+- Illustrate what let and nested let expressions are
-- Write a let and nest let expression
+- Write a let and nested let expression
-- Understand how let and nested let expressions work
+- Express how let and nested let expressions work

 In the [values](values) tutorial we learned how to create values that we can use in our BoGL programs.